archermalmo/am.js/README.md

 This will pull in the production version of the [IIFE build](#iife).

+Lastly, you can grab a ZIP or TAR download of the [latest release on Github](/archermalmo/am.js/releases/latest).

 ## Usage

 Many utilities in am.js are able to be used cross-environment.
 To support browsers, module systems, and node.js, this library is built into three different distributions: